ka-patel/dl_quotes/yahoo_fin/README.md

     quotes to get are one day ("1d"), five days ("5d"), one week ("1w"), one month ("1mo") and three month ("3mo").
 This parameter is directly passed to yfinance API.

+Install steps (for *NIX):

+    To run on *NIX, skip step 1) and substitute 'python' in place of 'py -V:3.14' in all steps mentioned above for Windows 11.

 The execution will produce four files:
  - gnucash_quotes.csv